Cathy Yan: "I want to be more than the first Asian woman to direct a superhero movie"

 “China is a very boisterous, kind of crazy, deeply kitsch and earnest place,” says Yan, Chinese by birth but brought up in America.
 “I knew I had a very unique perspective on the world.
 [Dead Pigs was about] trying to make sense of my own identity.”

 Born in mainland China, Yan was raised by her grandparents until the age of 4.
 Her dad had left to study in the US before she was born, and her mother soon after.
 The family eventually resettled just outside Washington D.C.
-High school meant another move to Hong Kong, before a stint at Princeton and NYU studying business.
-Following that with journalism might seem like another handbrake turn, but Yan spent her summers interning at a fashion magazine and at the Los Angeles Times’ Beijing office.
-Her first taste of writing led to a junior reporter job with The Wall Street Journal, which in turn introduced her to the world of video journalism.
+High school meant another move to Hong Kong, before studying at Princeton for her undergraduate, followed later by a dual degree in business and film at NYU.
+Following that with journalism might seem like another handbrake turn, but Yan spent some time as an intern at the Los Angeles Times’ Beijing office.
+Her first taste of writing led to a junior reporter job with The Wall Street Journal (in between degrees), which in turn introduced her to the world of video journalism.

 Though Yan says moving about so much made her feel like a visitor in both countries, her dual heritage offered a unique opportunity when it came time to make Dead Pigs.
 “Both of my producers were Western-educated Chinese women who lived in China,” she says.
 “They felt excited to make a movie like this – because there was no way a fully local filmmaker would make a movie like this.”